 - up to $5,000 in fines

-This penalty remains the same whether or not the assault was against a "protected class" such as police officers or whether it was committed by a prisoner or someone currently on parole or probation in Nevada.
+This penalty remains the same whether or not the assault was against a "protected class" such as police officers.
+Nor does it matter whether the defendant was a prisoner or someone currently on parole or probation in Nevada.10

-Depending on the case, a criminal defense attorney may be able to persuade the prosecutors to dismiss a Nevada assault with a deadly weapon charge down to:
+Depending on the case, a Las Vegas criminal defense attorney may be able to persuade the prosecutors to reduce a Nevada NRS 200.471(2)(b) charge down to:

-All of these offenses are only misdemeanors in Nevada.
+All of these offenses are only misdemeanors.
 The standard sentence includes: